be-smals-thim/documentation-site/docs/dp/document_provider.md

 sidebar_label: Introduction
 ---

-A Document Provider is the strongest e-Box integration that can be made as it allows to offer e-Box features to Users be it Senders or Consumers.
-As such it is also the most challenging, requiring integration to setup a [REST Web Service](../spec/specifications.md) that will integrate with several other Web Services of the federation.
+A Document Provider delivers Messages directly to Consumers.
+It offers the highest level of privacy but is the most challenging type of integration, requiring the setup of a [REST Web Service](../spec/specifications.md) that will integrate with several other Web Services of the federation.

 The Document Provider has some responsibilities toward te overall e-Box enterprise federation: